-Bruce is listed in Best Lawyers in America where he has been recognized for more than a decade in the areas of leveraged buyouts, private equity and venture capital.
+Bruce is listed in The Best Lawyers in America© where he has been recognized for more than a decade in the areas of leveraged buyouts, private equity and venture capital.
 In the 2021 edition he is recognized as “Lawyer of the Year” for Venture Capital Law in New York.
 He has served on Law360's Energy Editorial Advisory Board.

 For over 25 years, Bruce’s practice has been dedicated to private equity transactions and projects.
 While a majority of his practice involves leveraged buyouts and other fund investment activities, Bruce also regularly handles fund level projects such as the formation of funds, fund governance and fund economic arrangements.
 Given his roots as a native of Houston, Bruce has worked with many of the most active and most prominent energy funds over his career including SCF Partners, Lime Rock Partners, Quantum Energy, Riverstone Holdings, First Reserve, Post Oak Capital and Parallel Resources.
 Work for these energy firms include LBOs of domestic and global energy service companies, “equity lines” for management-backed E&P companies and a wide range of portfolio company M&A, finance and exit transactions.
 In addition to energy firms, Bruce represents middle market industrial buyout firms, telecommunications funds and many of their portfolio companies.